 Tune your trombone by following these steps:

-1) Maintain, interpret and adjust as necessary
+- 1) Maintain, interpret, and adjust as necessary

-2) When tuning with a stick tuner (most common), tune to B ♭ on the “B” hole of your instrument.
-Pay attention to what it tells you – if indicated sharp or flat respectively; then make adjustments accordingly using sliders in regulator bar until the correct note is found for that particular situation.
+- 2) When tuning with a stick tuner (most common), tune to B ♭ on the “B” hole of your instrument.
+Pay attention to what it tells you – if indicated sharp or flat respectively; then make adjustments accordingly using sliders in the regulator bar until the correct note is found for that particular situation.

 After a few repetitions, your trombone should be fully calibrated.
 If you want to go further and explore new notes outside of the first position on the slide or any other adjustments in between key positions for solo playing (such as tuning triggers), then use an adjustment slide like this one here – but only if necessary!
 Otherwise, focus all attention on getting those fingers tuned correctly because over time you’ll develop some muscle memory when it comes down to these fine motor skills with so much precision needed at once during performance times.